johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/performance.md

 )
 ```

-Nested parsers can be memoized:
+Nested parsers can also be memoized:

 ```ts
 import { memo, object, arrays, parseString, parseNumber } from 'pure-parse'